 Learn more about RAMP, a supplement to your MPCI coverage.
 It's designed to help provide additional coverage when production and/or revenue losses are just over or under your MPCI guarantee.

 Our policies offer many coverage options so you can balance how much risk you're willing to assume with the premium you're willing to pay.

 Crop Insurance policies are packaged in a few different ways:

-- Crop-Hail Insurance: covers hail damage as well as loss from fire and other weather conditions
+- Crop-Hail Insurance: This covers hail damage, as well as loss from fire and other weather conditions.

-- Multi-Peril Crop Insurance (MPCI): protection from a decrease in crop yield, loss of crops, or loss as result of price changes.
+- Multi-Peril Crop Insurance (MPCI): Protects from a decrease in crop yield, loss of crops, or loss as result of price changes.

 - Group Risk Plan

 - Specialized Peril: covers specifically defined perils excluded from the MPCI or crop-hail policy including fire, rain or freeze

 - Livestock Risk Protection (LRP): This risk management tool insures against decliing market prices.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, religion, sex, gender identity (including gender expression), sexual orientation, disability, age, marital status, family/parental status, income derived from a public assistance program, political beliefs, or reprisal or retaliation for prior civil rights activity, in any program or activity conducted or funded by USDA (not all bases apply to all programs).
 Remedies and complaint filing deadlines vary by program or incident.